Vitali Klitschko vs. Odlanier Solís: Aftermath

 After the fight, Solis was brought to Cologne's University Hospital, where it was confirmed that Solis suffered from a legitimate and serious knee injury.
 It was known that Solis had torn his cruciate ligament and damaged cartilage in the fall.

 Solis promoter Ahmet Öner yelled and was very angry and frustrated after the fight.
 He showed up at the post-fight press conference, but only to give his opinion about Vitali Klitschko's manager, Bernard Bönte, whom he yelled and screamed at.

-Vitali Klitschko retained his WBC heavyweight title against Tomasz Adamek on 10 September 2011 in Poland, winning by TKO in the 10th round.
-The referee stopped the bout after Adamek received punishing blows and was ruled out as he was no longer able to defend himself.
+Vitali Klitschko retained his WBC heavyweight title against Tomasz Adamek on 10 September in Poland, winning by TKO in the 10th round.

 Odlanier Solis was set to make his comeback on November 25, 2011 in Trabzon, Turkey, but due to issues he was not able to leave the United States and his fight was taken off the card.

-On December 12, 2011, it was confirmed that Derek Chisora would be Vitali Klitschko's next opponent.